Skip to main content

 The lawsuit filed by Amnesty International Denmark, Oxfam Denmark, MS Action Aid Denmark, and Al-Haq against the Danish Ministry of Foreign Affairs and the Danish National Police focuses on Denmark's alleged violation of international arms export obligations.

-In addition, the organisations have made a suspensive appeal arguing that the court must make a decision as quickly as possible due to the fact that Danish weapons and weapon components are likely used to violate international law in the ongoing war in Gaza.
+In addition, the organisations have made a suspensory appeal arguing that the court must make a decision as quickly as possible due to the fact that Danish weapons and weapon components are likely used to violate international law in the ongoing war in Gaza.
 Similarly, the organisations have asked for the case to be tried at the appellate court rather than in the first instance court to ensure that the process is as efficient as possible.

 The case is filed by Amnesty International Denmark, Oxfam Denmark, MS ActionAid Denmark, and the Palestinian human rights organisation Al-Haq.